-12.0 Training
+12. Training

 Staff who support CYP with specific medical conditions must receive additional training from a registered health professional.
 Training requirements are determined via Individual Health Care plans.
-Those responsible for ensuring staff are suitably trained by liaising with the relevant healthcare professional.
-Any member of staff who is trained but feels unable to carry out these duties competently (for example due to having an injury/condition themselves or due to further training being required) must report this as soon as possible to the Inclusion Leader and Lead First Aider who will make appropriate arrangements.
+The Head teacher / named person is responsible for ensuring staff are suitably trained by liaising with the relevant healthcare professional.
+Any member of staff who is trained but feels unable to carry out these duties competently (for example due to having an injury/condition themselves or due to further training being required) must report this as soon as possible to the Headteacher / named person who will make appropriate arrangements.

-The HR Advisor, Inclusion Leader and Lead First Aider keeps a training record and ensures training is refreshed as appropriate.
+The Headteacher / named person keeps a training record and ensures training is refreshed as appropriate.
 The Headteacher is involved in determining the competency of a member of staff in undertaking specific procedures.

 Staff who complete records are shown by the Headteacher / named person how these are to be completed and managed.
-The Headteacher / named person quality ensures this on (frequency) basis.
+The Headteacher / named person quality ensures this on termly basis.

-Arrangements for induction of new staff are organised by Assistant Headteacher in charge of CPD, First Aider and Inclusion Leader.
+Arrangements for induction of new staff are organised by Assistant Headteacher in charge of CPD, First Aider and SEND Team.

 Staff must not give prescription medicines or undertake healthcare procedures without appropriate training.
-In some cases written instructions from the parent or on the medication container dispensed by the pharmacist is sufficient and the Headteacher / named person will determine this.
+In some cases, written instructions from the parent or on the medication container dispensed by the pharmacist is sufficient and the Headteacher / named person will determine this.